osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

                                            |-- virtio::rng

 ```

+The benefit of using composition between virtio_pci_device and pci_device ..
+virtio_device class method is_modern() is used only in one place during initialization to skip step 5 & 6 for legacy.

+Important: why bother implementing modern pci device?
+Becuase we can then test most logic handling modern virtio device as Firecracker mmio is a modern one.
+Also because presumabely it will be easier to support [VirtIO 1.1 spec](https://docs.oasis-open.org/virtio/virtio/v1.1/csprd01/virtio-v1.1-csprd01.html) once finalized (for good overview see [here](https://archive.fosdem.org/2018/schedule/event/virtio/attachments/slides/2167/export/events/attachments/virtio/slides/2167/fosdem_virtio1_1.pdf)).

+Ascii art to show old and new class hierarchies and dependencies between driver and device including all virtio_driver subclasses.
+As you can guess virtio_driver also implements virtio device logic which we need to extract as a seperate abstraction.

+Composition to link to a pci_device and delegate to it in many cases.

 Mention how virtio mmio devices are passed in command line and how OSv parses them out to probe for the devices.
 Also mention optimization to skip PCI enumeration by passing special flag - saves 4 ms.